ICD-10 Code for Knee Pain: M25.561, M25.562 + Bilateral (2026)

 Key Takeaways for 2026 Knee Pain Coding

-Knee pain coding comes down to specificity: M25.561 for the right knee, M25.562 for the left, both codes for bilateral, and M25.569 only when the side genuinely isn't documented.
+Knee pain coding comes down to specificity: M25.561 for the right knee, M25.562 for the left, both codes for bilateral, and M25.569 only when the side isn't documented.
+Five rules carry the rest.

-• Use the laterality codes over M25.569 whenever the side is documented.
+• Use the laterality code over M25.569 whenever the side is charted.
+Payer edits now deny the lazy default.

-• Upgrade to an M17 or S83 code once a diagnosis is confirmed.
+• Upgrade to M17 or S83 the day a diagnosis is confirmed.
+The symptom code retires.

 About the Author